What is a 30-year fixed mortgage?

 Your interest rate is locked unless you refinance

 The purpose of refinancing is usually to get a new loan with a lower interest rate.
-Mortgage interest rates are based on many factors, including economic conditions.
+Mortgage interest rates are based on many factors, including economic conditions, such as inflation and the federal funds rate changes.
 If you take out your mortgage when the interest rates are higher, but they become lower sometime during your mortgage term, you may refinance at a lower rate.

 The benefits of refinancing your mortgage depend on how long you plan to stay in your home and the fees that can be associated with refinancing.
 The costs are for things like appraisals, title searches and other bank services.
 If you won’t be staying in your home for long, the savings of refinancing might not outweigh the costs, as recouping them could take several years.